Gardening Plants & Flowers Shrubs

 • 'Magic Carpet' is a compact cultivar, ideal for small yards.
 It grows to just one to two feet tall, with a width of two to three feet.

 • 'Golden Elf' is even smaller than 'Magic Carpet'.
-This dwarf stands at just a little over six inches tall, with a width of one to two feet.
+This dwarf stands at just a little over six inches tall, one to two feet wide.

 • 'Lemon Princess' reaches one and a half to two feet tall and has a width of two to three feet.